Luscious Body Butters are Rich, Creamy and Luxurious.

 ‘Grosso’ is a cross between a Lavandula angustifolia, and Lavandula latifolia.
 It is a larger version of either parent producing essential oils with more camphor than L. angustifolia.
 ‘Grosso’ was discovered in 1972 in the Vaucluse district in the Australian state of New South Wales by Mr. Pierre Grosso, a local farmer who had been growing lavandins since 1931.

 In addition to being used to produce many of Mesa Lavender Farms products, its long stems are excellent for dried bouquets, and its buds are use for potpourris.
 Buds is a common term used to describe the calyces of the flower.
 You can think of the calyx (plural calyces) as the green petal-like structures under the petals of a common flower like a rose.
-In the Mint family, of which lavender is a member, those green petal-like structures are morphed into a vase-like structure forming a tube.
+In the Mint family, of which lavender is a member, those green petal-like structures change color and turn into a vase-like structure forming a tube.
 The petals protrude from this tube.

 Mesa Lavender Farm Luscious Body Butters come in four versions